wbsoft/parce/docs/source/deflanguage.rst

 * The regular expression pattern should be valid and compilable

-* Targets should be valid, either integers or lexicons; and when a DynamicTarget is used, there should not be other target items
+* Targets should be valid, either integers or lexicons

 * Circular default targets are detected.